 The Tax Cuts and Jobs Act, which was signed into law in December of 2017, expanded 529 College Savings Plan benefits by allowing families to make qualified withdrawals for K-12 private school expenses.
 For residents of the State of Missouri, contributions to Missouri AND non-Missouri 529 plans of up to $8,000 per year by an individual, and up to $16,000 per year by a married couple filing jointly, are deductible in computing Missouri taxable income.
 Only contributions made by the account owner are deductible, except for spouses filing a joint return.
 Rollover contributions are not deductible.
 For residents of the State of Missouri, The State conforms to The Federal Definition of Qualified Education Expenses, which includes expenses for higher education, as well as up to $10,000 per year in tuition in connection with enrollment or attendance at an elementary or secondary public, private, or religious school.

-Bonus Tip #1: The State Tax DeductionThe vast majority of States only allow a State Tax Deduction for contributions to the In-State 529 College Savings Plan; however, in seven States – Arizona, Arkansas, Kansas, Minnesota, Missouri, Montana, Pennsylvania – taxpayers can claim a State Tax Deduction for contributions to any State's 529 College Savings Plan.
+Bonus Tip #1: The State Tax DeductionThe vast majority of States only allow a State Tax Deduction for contributions to the In-State 529 College Savings Plan; however, in nine States – Arizona, Arkansas, Kansas, Maine, Minnesota, Missouri, Montana, Ohio, Pennsylvania – taxpayers can claim a state tax deduction for contributions to any State's 529 College Savings Plan.
 These are known as Tax Parity Deductions, or simply Tax Parity.

 Bonus Tip #2: The SECURE Act The Setting Every Community Up for Retirement Enhancement Act, which is otherwise known as The SECURE Act, was signed into law on December 20.
 2019.
 Within The Secure Act, there are special provisions that specifically pertain to students.